Quadrollopo/Pokemon-showdown-importer-python/README.md

 ## Usage
 `python main.py <path/to/file_name.sav>` where file_name.sav is the sav file from your game.
-You can also leave blank, in that case the program will search for a Pokemon.sav file in the same directory as main.py.
+You can also leave blank, in that case the program will search for a `Pokemon.sav` file in the same directory as `main.py`
 The output is something like:
 ```Jojo (Piplup)
 Level: 10